-Update: Registration for SVMCM Fresh and Renewal applications has started for 2022-23 session (Only for Class 11 and Class 12).
-The registration opening date was August 17, 2022.
-The closing date has not been announced yet.
+Update: Registration for SVMCM Fresh and Renewal applications has started for the 2022-23 session (Only for Class 11 and Class 12).
+The registration opening date was August 17, 2022, and the closing date was June 30, 2023.

 CM Banerjee made two crucial announcements that would immensely benefit the state’s students’ community.